Pokémon Channel: Plot

-On the morning of the fifth day, the Pokémon News Flash reports on a breaking news story: a disc containing the unaired fifth episode of Pichu Brothers was dropped and lost by the delivery Magnemite on their way to the show's broadcasting studio.
+On the morning of the fifth day, a disc containing the unaired fifth episode of Pichu Brothers was dropped and lost by the delivery Magnemite on their way to the show's broadcasting studio.
 After obtaining a lamp from a friendly Duskull in the front lawn, the player takes a bus back to Mt.
 Snowfall, where the disc was presumed lost.
-Eastward are the Ruins of Truth, where the stubborn Ghost-type Pokémon Gengar blocks the player's path until it is scared away by the lamp.
+Eastward are the Ruins of Truth, where the stubborn Ghost-type Pokémon Gengar blocks the player's path until the lamp scares it away.
 Inside the Ruins, Pikachu gets stuck inside a statue of the bat-like Pokémon Golbat.
-Upon being shaken free, the missing disc pops out.
 The player hands it back to Magnemite, who is waiting sheepishly outside, and heads home to watch the last episode, along with a video called Meowth's Party.

 Oak informs the player that every program produced for his network has been aired, thanking the player and Pikachu for their time, and announces the impending arrival of a gift for them.
 The gift, which arrives the following morning, is a "Star Projector", a device for viewing images flashed across the sky.
 That night, Professor Oak notices that a Pokémon has arrived at the player's house—the rare and legendary Jirachi—which leaves him in shock.
 The player, Pikachu, and Jirachi then visit Camp Starlight, the locale for which the Projector is intended.
-Using it, they project the entire series of Pichu Brothers and Meowth's Party onto the sky for the universe to see, and the story ends.
-This event also allows players of the PAL version (i.a.
-Europe and Australia) to download a Jirachi to a copy of Pokémon Ruby or Sapphire (as well as the patch that fixes the Berry Glitch) via the Nintendo GameCube – Game Boy Advance link cable.
+Using it, they project the entire series of Pichu Brothers and Meowth's Party onto the sky for the universe to see.